House prices in SW1H, London

 Based on 65 sales recorded in the last three years (HM Land Registry).

-The median home in SW1H, City Of Westminster has sold for £1,474,050 over the last three years — well above the ~£290,000 England & Wales average.
-The average of £2,788,254 sits notably higher than the median, which usually means a tail of larger or higher-value sales pulling the mean up.
+The average house price in SW1H, London over the last three years is £2,805,346, with a median sold price of £1,335,000 — well above the ~£290,000 England & Wales norm.
+The mean sits notably higher than the median here, which usually means a tail of larger or higher-value sales pulling the average up.
 That's drawn from 65 recorded sales — a thinner, lower-volume local market.

 SW1H price trend